bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:05:54

-So what you're saying so far is that people were using, basically abusing the Bitcoin system in a way.
+What you're saying so far is that people were using, basically abusing the Bitcoin system in a way.
 They were manipulating addresses and sending coins to these addresses, not a lot, but just some coins to have these addresses on the blockchain.
 That translated into data that could be images or the Bitcoin Whitepaper or other pieces of text or memes or whatever people felt like they were uploading.
-Because normal Bitcoin software can't really tell the difference, as normal Bitcoin software just sees addresses.
+Normal Bitcoin software can't really tell the difference, normal Bitcoin software just sees addresses.
-So now all these normal Bitcoin nodes like mine and yours and all our listeners' who are running Bitcoin nodes, they actually have to check if they have to check the coins on these addresses.
+So now all these normal Bitcoin nodes like mine and yours and all our listeners' who are running Bitcoin nodes, they actually have to check the coins on these addresses.
 Am I saying that right?

 Sjors Provoost: 00:06:36